Explore your musical creativity through ‘Play Me, I’m Yours’

 ARTISTS & LOCATIONS

-‘Slot, Swoosh, Squish’ by Rose Dutton in Cabot Place:
+‘Slot, Swoosh, Squish’ by Rose Dutton in Montgomery Walk, Canada Place:

 Rose Dutton, a graduate of Fashion and Textile Design, combines her fashion skills and artistic vision to create a truly unique piano.
 This project will form an extension of her final collection, ‘Slot Swoosh Tear’ – an innovative and environmentally conscious way of linking fabrics together.
 Rose’s piano is covered with a sleeve of playful, childlike designs made from recycled neoprene, inspired by interconnecting toys.

 ‘Stop.
 Play.
 Rewind.’ by Robin Crowley in Churchill Place:

 Robin Crowley is a multidisciplinary designer/maker with a background in stop motion animation model making.
 He is obsessed with attention to detail.
 Robin works in film as an art director and prop and set builder, makes furniture and collaborates with fine artists to realize sculptural works.
 Robin’s piano is a giant, true-to-life cassette player.

 ‘Ebb and Flow’ by Sarah Emily Porter in Crossrail Place (adjacent to Adams Plaza Bridge, Level 0):

 Award-winning British artist Sarah Emily Porter explores colour and the historical context of painting through her work.
 Her use of colour, composition and form is often inspired by architecture, interior design and geometry.
 Sarah’s piano is painted with a unique glossy drip pattern running from lamps fastened to the piano lid.

 ‘Synphonica’ by Aphra Shemza in Montgomery Walk, Canada Place: